Joey Dawson

-Playing career
+Career

 Scunthorpe United

 Born in Scunthorpe, Dawson joined the Scunthorpe United Academy at under-8 level and began a two-year scholarship in May 2019.
 He made his first-team debut on 13 August 2019, aged just 16 years and 75 days old, to become the youngest player in the club's history.
 The game was a 1–0 defeat to Derby County in the first round of the EFL Cup at Glanford Park, he came on as a 74th-minute substitute for John McAtee.
 Two months later he was reportedly being tracked by Arsenal.

 Dawson made no more competitive first-team appearances for Scunthorpe, but did continue to play regularly in their under-18 team.
 His goal in a 3–2 win over Mansfield Town was one of 10 nominees for October 2020 goal of the month.
 By April 2021, he had scored 16 goals for the youth team during the season, and Derby County and Celtic were now being reported as interested in signing him.